Matteo Maffei

 • The Good, The Bad and The Ugly: Pitfalls and Best Practices in Automated Sound Static Analysis of Ethereum Smart Contracts

 Schneidewind, C., Scherer, M., & Maffei, M. (2020).
 The Good, The Bad and The Ugly: Pitfalls and Best Practices in Automated Sound Static Analysis of Ethereum Smart Contracts.
-In Lecture Notes in Computer Science (pp. 212–231).
+In T. Margaria & B. Steffen (Eds.), Leveraging Applications of Formal Methods, Verification and Validation: Applications.
+ISoLA 2020, Proceedings, Part III (pp. 212–231).
 Springer.

 DOI: 10.1007/978-3-030-61467-6_14 Metadata ⯈Fulltext (preprint)